 Dear Mr./Ms./Dr. Last Name: (use colon)

 Opening paragraph: Introduce yourself by stating your degree program and the year in which you will graduate.
-Clearly state why you are writing.
-Indicate the position title and where you saw it advertised.
+Clearly state why you are writing - indicate the position title..
 If you were referred to the position from someone within the organization, or by someone the addressee knows, mention that as well.
 You may want to add a sentence on why you feel you are a good fit for the position.
 This is a way to state your “thesis statement” of why you are a great candidate for the position.

 Middle paragraph(s): Write one or two paragraphs that explain why you are interested in working for this particular employer and/or specify your reasons for desiring this type of work, especially when you are changing fields.
 You may want to include a few sentences on how your interest in both the job and the organization developed and how your personal qualities match with the position.
 Elaborate on how you have developed the relevant skills required for the job (i.e. show supporting evidence for your thesis statement in the opening paragraph), and any relevant experiences or education you have acquired.
 Provide an example to help you emphasize your point.
 Delineate why it would be a logical decision to hire you.
 Select only those details that will be of greatest interest to the employer, do not merely repeat what is on the resume.
 If responding to a job posting, use it to guide you in deciding what to include, incorporate keywords from the posting that refer to skills and qualifications that the employer is seeking.